Annual Employee of the Year

 On the 24th day of September 1997, Dr. McNulty by Executive Committee Proclamation was bestowed the title of Trustee Emeritus and the Matthew F. McNulty, Jr. Award was created.

-26th Matthew F. McNulty, Jr. Award Recipient
+Congratulations Kimberly Russo, 27th Matthew F. McNulty Award Recipient

 Previous Award Recipients